 "Ready to go then?"

-"Ok," they went back to the cauldron and floo'd back to the manor after getting through the crowds of people.
+They went back to the cauldron and floo'd back to the manor after getting through the crowds of people.
 Rose threw her things down to be put away by the elves and ran all the way up to her room to change in to her summer clothes, her room was decorated in pink, red and gold – her favourite colours.
 She darted back down the stairs and to the nearest fireplace, James smiled at her eagerness and followed behind.

 "The Burrow," She shouted and disappeared in the green flames.
-She stumbled out of the grate in the kitchen of the burrow where Mrs Weasley was busy pottering around making lunch.
+She stumbled out of the grate in the kitchen of the Burrow where Mrs Weasley was busy pottering around making lunch.

-"Oh hello Rosie, dear."
+"Oh hello, Rosie dear."
 She greeted when she turned and saw who it was.